mitsuba-renderer/drjit/docs/custom.rst

             it += 1

+        # Ensure output and temp. arrays are evaluated at this point
+        ek.eval(pos, vel)

         return pos, vel, self.temp_pos

 The function returns the current position and velocity after 100 steps, as well